-DOTA 2 Best Graphics settings for High FPS gaming and Performance
+DOTA 2 Best settings for Max FPS gaming & Lag-free Gaming

 DOTA 2 is currently the most popular game in the world of gaming.
 Even the prize pools for these games are mind-blowing.
 So with that in mind, I decided to make another easy-to-follow guide for max performance and FPS settings in DOTA 2.